inntran/git-benchmark-testdata/pentarchical/Alactaga/Tagbanua/omentocele.markdown

 Rule the Empire through force.
 		-- Shogun Tokugawa
 Pick another fortune cookie.
-A rock store eventually closed down; they were taking too much for granite.
+A rock store eventually cld down; they were taking too much for granite.
 Day is preferable to error.
 		-- Thomas Jefferson
 Water, taken in moderation cannot hurt anybody.